Beltway Series: Controversy fueling the rivalry

 Controversy that fuels the Beltway Series rivalry revolves around various factors related to the unusual way in which the Washington, D.C. baseball market developed between the departure of the second Washington Senators team after the 1971 season and the arrival of the Nationals for the 2005 season because of the Orioles′ deep penetration of the Washington market during the era, as well as the circumstances under which the Expos relocated to Washington and the television deal MLB struck with the Orioles for coverage of Nationals games.

 History of play between the cities

-Both cities have a long history of professional baseball, beginning with the 1871 Washington Olympics and the 1882 American Association Baltimore Orioles, followed by the 1886 Washington Nationals of the National League.
-At the formation of the American League in 1901, franchises were placed in both cities, with the original Washington Senators and an earlier Baltimore Orioles team among the eight charter members.
-The Senators and Orioles played 39 times in those first two seasons, with the Orioles winning 22.
-The original Orioles, however, moved to New York in 1903 and eventually became the New York Yankees.
+Both cities have a long history of professional baseball, beginning with the 1871 Washington Olympics and the 1882 American Association Baltimore Orioles, followed by the 1886 Washington Nationals of the National League, which folded soon after the 1889 season.
+The first major-league games between the two cities took place in 1891, when the first Washington Senators (originally the Statesmen) began play in the American Association.
+The following season saw both teams join the National League.
+The two teams played 122 games, with the Orioles winning 79 to the Senators' 41, tying twice.
+The Baltimore and Washington National League teams both folded the 1899 season.

+Upon the formation of the American League in 1901, franchises began play in both cities, with the original Washington Senators and a Baltimore Orioles team among the eight charter members.
+The Senators and Orioles played 40 times in those first two seasons, with the Orioles winning 22 to the Senators' 17, tying once.
+The original American League Orioles folded in 1902, and its remains became the foundation of the New York Highlanders, which began play in 1903 and eventually became the New York Yankees.